Welcome to today's edition of the Rush 24-7 podcast.

 No, it's not.

-But if she allows that to happen, if she doesn't ask for more, if she doesn't ask for what is a man getting paid for this exact same position, if she doesn't ask those questions, if she's not as aggressive as she should be, I hate to say it, we have nobody to blame but ourselves.
+But if she allows that to happen, if she doesn't ask for more, if she doesn't ask for what is a man getting paid for this exact same position, if she doesn't ask those questions, if she's not as aggressive as she should be, I hate to say it.

-That that maybe they think that if they don't take that job or keep that job, some other woman would be more than happy to take it for lesser pay?
+That maybe they think that if they don't take that job or keep that job, some other woman would be more than happy to take it for lesser pay?

 Possibly.

-Now, is it again easy?
+Now, is it, again, easy?

 I keep using this word easy.